mayankmathur-hcl/environment-monitor/README.md

-# Minimalistic DHT11 Display on Raspberry Pi
+# Minimalistic Environment Monitoring on Raspberry Pi

-Easily show your DHT11 Temperature and Humidity data on a webpage hosted on your Pi.
+Show Temperature and Humidity data read from DHT11 on a webpage hosted on your Pi.

 ## Dependencies